fmidev/smartmet-mobile/README.md

 **Development**
 ---

-1. Create **.env** file in the project root and copy the properties from ENV_EXAMPLE
+1. Create **.env** file in the project root and copy the properties from ENV_EXAMPLE.
+Check descriptions from env-table.

 2. Create **.env.production** file in the project root and copy the properties from ENV_EXAMPLE (optional)

 #### Run in development environment (Android)